ananyalohani/teams/README.md

 #### Kanban Board

-I organised my tasks by dividing them into 4 categories: **To do**, **In Progress**, **Done** and **Bugs**.
+I used a [Kanban board](<(https://github.com/users/ananyalohani/projects/2)>) to organise my tasks by dividing them into 4 categories: **To do**, **In Progress**, **Done** and **Bugs**.
 I also set an In progress limit of 3, meaning if the In Progress column had 3 tasks, I had to finish them before I move on to start new tasks.

+The development of this project was iterative: Design, Code, Redesign, Fix Bugs.
 I preferred a Kanban board over a Scrum board since I was working a little on each phase throughout the four weeks, and I didn’t see fit to add start and end dates on the sprints.

-Find the Kanban board [here](https://github.com/users/ananyalohani/projects/2).
+## Demo

 ## Credits

-- Font: Segoe UI by Microsoft
+- Segoe UI font by Microsoft
-- Icon Images: Flat Icons
+- Flat Icons
-- Illustrations: Undraw
+- Undraw Illustrations
-- Icons: React Icons
+- React Icons

 ## Contact